easegress-io/easegress/doc/reference/routers.md

 ### Rewrite

-Let's take a look at how Art's Path Rewrite feature works.
+Let's take a look at how RadixTree's Path Rewrite feature works.
 The syntax of Rewrite remains basically the same as that of Path, with a few minor differences.

 ```yaml
 kind: HTTPServer